Community Outreach Specialist

 • Engage families or guardians to support youth success.

 • License: A valid California driver’s license, current car insurance and a good driving record as documented by a DMV report.
+Driving youth & clients may be required for this position.

-• Relationship management skills
+• Relationship management skills, tact and diplomacy

 • Experience in fostering a team approach to youth development and creating collaboration among partner organizations in youth development